JosLuna98/address_search_field/README.md

 # Address Search Text Field

-A text field that displays an address search bar that finds a location from a reference and gets nearby addresses.
+A text field that displays an address search box that finds a location by typing a reference and gets nearby addresses.
 Selecting the desired address returns an object with the latitude, longitude, and full address of the place.
 It uses [location](https://pub.dev/packages/location), [geolocator](https://pub.dev/packages/geolocator), [geocoder](https://pub.dev/packages/geocoder) plugins.

 ## Getting Started